 Cornwall features several gardens and parks, such as The Lost Gardens of Heligan and the Eden Project, that are wheelchair accessible and great for elderly adults.
 These attractions can get busy during the afternoon, so we recommend visiting at opening times for the most relaxing experience.

-There are plenty more amazing staycations in the UK.
+There are plenty more relaxing staycations in the UK.
 Explore our article on accessible UK holiday destinations for inspiration.

 6. Majorca, Spain